scottdware/panco/docs/about.md

 # About panco

-This page just describes a little bit about how the tool functions on the backend...for those of us that like the juicy details :)

-* `panco` is written using the [Go](https://golang.org) language
+* `panco` is written using the [Go](https://golang.org) programming language
 * The underlying library behind it Palo Alto's [pango library](https://github.com/PaloAltoNetworks/pango)

-## Creating And Modifying

 When `panco` creates or modifies an object or rule, it uses the "set" API action against the device.
-I chose this method over the "edit" API action for the following reasons (taken from the below page)
+I chose this method over the "edit" API action for the following reasons (taken from the below link)

-> Set and edit actions differ in two important ways:
+> _Set and edit actions differ in two important ways:_
-> * Set actions add, update, or merge configuration nodes, while edit actions replace configuration nodes.
+> * _Set actions add, update, or merge configuration nodes, while edit actions replace configuration nodes._
-> * Set actions are non-destructive and are only additive, while edit actions can be destructive.
+> * _Set actions are non-destructive and are only additive, while edit actions can be destructive._

-The last bullet point is important.
-I like to err on the side of caution :)
+The last bullet point is important - I like to err on the side of caution :)

 Now, 99.9% of the time, you will not see anything out of the ordinary when using `panco` to add or modify objects or rules.
 Examples where you might see strange behavior are: